holygame/YARP_OVRHEADSET/README.md

 TODO :

-* change CMakeLists so that is works for everybody
-* Use Rate_thread class to join everything in a single project
+* Use Rate_thread class in combination with the RFmodule class